Blog

 Key Takeaways

-• NGN uses two partial-credit methods: +/– scoring and rational scoring
+• NGN uses three partial-credit methods: +/– scoring, 0/1 (dyad) scoring, and rationale scoring

 • You earn points for partial knowledge: Don't expect to get everything perfect